top of page

 What does “cozy” really mean?

-From a psychological point of view, cozy environments reduce cognitive load.
-When your surroundings are predictable and gentle, your nervous system shifts from alert mode into a relaxed state more easily.
+From a psychological perspective, cozy environments reduce cognitive load.
+When your surroundings are predictable and gentle, your brain relaxes faster.

 Why cozy spaces feel emotionally safe

-Humans evolved to relax in environments that felt sheltered and controlled.
-Large, echoing, overly bright spaces trigger alertness—even if we don’t consciously notice it.
+Humans are wired to relax in environments that feel sheltered and controlled.
+Large, bright, echoing spaces trigger alertness—even if you don’t notice it consciously.

 A cozy space: